ttcchhmm/uapoly-backend/docs/README.md

   - `message`: An integer representing the message ID with the trade.
 - `rollDices`: Roll the dices.
 The client must send the following data:
   - An integer representing the game ID.
 This is the same as the game ID in the REST API.
+- `escapeJail` : Try to escape jail.
+The client must send the following data:
+  - `gameId`: An integer representing the game ID.
+This is the same as the game ID in the REST API.
+  - `meanOfEscape`: A string representing the mean of escape.
+Can be `PAY`, `ROLL` or `USE_CARD`.

 ### Server events
 The server can emit the following events: